VTrans-Rail/Project-Web-GIS/scripts/script-docs.md

 This relates the dyn-segged **Projects FC's** (Points & Lines) to the **Status_Update** Table

+This seems like it's a little out of place, but remember that most times the feature classes are already created and are appended by this whole process.

 ##5_Enable_Tracking_Versioned

 This registers as versioned and enables editor tracking on the following datasets.